nanatgrail/prodigyspace/README.md

 ### Themes

-StudySync supports both light and dark themes that automatically adapt to your system preferences or can be manually toggled.
+prodigyspace supports both light and dark themes that automatically adapt to your system preferences or can be manually toggled.

 ### Categories